PEZ/js2clj2js/README.md

 On X, [Martin Klepsch made me aware](https://twitter.com/martinklepsch/status/1770384388565397941) of yet another option: [cljs-bean](https://github.com/mfikes/cljs-bean).
 From my quickest read, amongst other things, it seems to offer more performant conversions, which may push the point where you want to trade Clojure convenience for performance significantly.

 I'll update the project to include a **cljs-bean** button.
 Or maybe you want to do that update?
 PR welcome!

+## Update: string key destructuring

+At [/r/clojure I learnt that you can too destructure string keys](https://www.reddit.com/r/Clojure/comments/1bja3cf/comment/kvqfv34/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), using `:str`.
+This may be changing the ergonomics calculation for the Transit option a lot.
+I will add such an example.